How do you find your characters?

 No Way Out was my first published book and Absolute Duty is the sequel.

-I am already writing the Third Patrick Spencer Mystery, which I expect to be available in time for Christmas, with the same characters who you will have known from Books 1 & 2 but with the introduction of a number of intriguing additions.
+I am already writing the Third Patrick Spencer Mystery, which I expect to be available early in the New Year with the same characters who you will have known from Books 1 & 2 but with the introduction of a number of intriguing additions.

 This series is best described as Agatha Raisin meets Agatha Christie for a coffee in The Crocus Coffee Shop.

-I promise it will be easier to read than than it sounds!
+I promise it will be easier to read than it sounds!